christopherstock/playwrightTest/README.md

 npx playwright test
 ```

-# Inaspect Test Report
+# View Test Report
-Is generated on test run in directory `playwright-report`.
+The test report is generated after the test run
+in HTML format in directory `playwright-report`.
 ```
 npx playwright show-report
 ```